 3. Not Using Pre-Employment Assessments For New Hires

 Hiring the right people in your company is essential, and here is where you want to have people on your team who know what they’re doing and not just family or friends you know.
 As Forbes states, pre-employment screenings can help you find the right employees and can contribute to good morale overall in your company.
 You can use them to look beyond simply employee educational training and look at their personality, personal strengths and overall compatibility with your company.
 According to The Hire Talent, “If, after your assessment of a candidate you decide they’re not the one for you, you don’t have to tell them immediately once you’ve come to that decision, but you should keep them in the loop within a few days of deciding.”

 4. Not Adequately Budgeting

 You have to be careful as a business owner with what you invest your capital in, and making sure your loans are getting paid off.
+Franchise Gator says that one of the most important sources of information, especially for prospective franchisees, is the Franchise Disclosure Document, or FDD.
 You might have big plans for what you want to do with that money, but if you try to use it to grow your business too fast too soon, you might put it at risk.
 Business budgeting to make sure you’re keeping it in good credit standing and paying your legal obligations is something you don’t want to make the mistake of neglecting.